HIV/AIDS History & Early HIV Crisis in the United States

 Uganda established a National AIDS Control Program in 1987 and hosted the first Phase I HIV vaccine trial in 1999, taking the lead in AIDS prevention efforts in Africa.
-Through extensive education efforts, approximately 90% of the population in Uganda has awareness about HIV and AIDS, and many people have adopted safe sex practices.
+Through extensive education efforts, approximately 90 percent of the population in Uganda has awareness about HIV and AIDS, and many people have adopted safe sex practices.
 Unfortunately, many other African countries have not following Uganda's lead.

 Even grimmer, is the fact that most people in Africa cannot afford the antiretroviral drugs that are the cornerstone of AIDS care in the United States and other Western nations, which can cost more than $20,000 per year.
-Although efforts are being made to lower the cost, even an 80% cut in price may not be enough to make the drugs affordable.
+Although efforts are being made to lower the cost, even an 80 percent cut in price may not be enough to make the drugs affordable.

 Further, the strict regimen that the drugs require often demands a drastic change in lifestyle that is difficult for many people.
 Even more basic than medicine, many HIV-infected Africans are undernourished and hungry.
 Getting food to these people may be even more important than providing medications.